wood4

 Aspen

 Aspen burns very similar to basswood in our experience, but isn’t just one solid color.
-It has lovely variations in color to it.
-The rounds tend to have more colors and variations so if that doesn’t work for you or your design, try a face grain cut slice (the planks versus the rounds).
+It has lovely variations in color to it, which is my favourite part about this wood - it's easy to recognize and the colours on it can add to your design.
+If that doesn’t work for you or your design, try a face grain cut slice (the planks versus the rounds).
 Not sure what face grain is?
 Check out our Intro to Wood as a Pyrography Artist blog post to learn more.

 Aspen is softer when burning making it feel buttery smooth and satisfying.

-The grain are subtle and you can barely feel them at all when burning.
+The grain is subtle and you can barely feel anything at all when burning, especially if sanded properly!

 Walnut